OzanOzcelikk/Ozanozcelikk/README.md

 ### Glad to see you here!

-I'm a full stack developer.
-Basically, I develop myself in React and Django technologies.
-I am also developing mobile applications using Flutter.
-For more information, you can review my projects.
+Software Developer with 3 years of experience in front-end technologies like React, Vue, Next.js, and Nuxt.js.
+Passionate about mobile development with Swift and React Native, focusing on user experience.

 <br/>

 ## Rapidfire
-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on React.js, Vue.js Swift, React-native

 - 🌱 I’m currently learning Django